 The following information shows the percentage of students eligible to return from the previous spring semester who actually enrolled the following fall semester.

-Online Dual Credit Courses
+High School Dual Credit Courses

-Faith offers online courses for high school students wishing to earn early college credit.
-The high school may choose to use these credits for high school credit as well.
+Faith offers face-to-face as well as online courses for high school students wishing to earn early college credit.

 High School Students